 The following table describes the elements you can define within an auth-constraint element.
+The folio wing there describes the crements ou can deline within an addir comperating elements user-data-constraint

 Element Required/ Optional Description <description></description> Optional A text description of this security constraint. <role-name></role-name> Optional Defines which security roles can access resources defined in this security-constraint.
 Security role names are mapped to principals using the security-role-ref.
-See "security-role-ref" on page A-10.
+See "security-role-ref" on page A-11.